-AR071 Average total amount deferred by small business accounts (\$) Reported separately for electricity and gas, the average total amount deferred by small business accounts as at the last day of the reporting month. (Ψ) Note: Small business accounts are those consuming less than 40 MWh of electricity or 1,000 GJ of gas a year.
+A AR071 Average total amount deferred by small business accounts (\$) accounts as at the last day of the reporting month.
+Note: Small business accounts are those consuming less than 40 MWh of electricity or 1,000 GJ of gas a year.
 These are the same accounts as referred to in AS111.
-AR080 Average total arrears of other residential accounts with arrears (\$) Reported separately for electricity and gas, the average total arrears of other residential accounts with arrears - that are not included in the residential accounts receiving tailored assistance or in the residential accounts deferring payments, as at the last day of the reporting month.
-This indicator should be reported into two subsets: a) The average arrears of residential accounts that owe less than \$300 as at the last day of the reporting month b) The average arrears of residential accounts that owe greater than or equal to \$300 as at the last day of the reporting month.
+AR080 \R080 Average total arrears of other residential accounts with arrears (\$) Reported separately for electricity and gas, the average total arrears of other residential accounts with arrears - that are not included in the residential accounts receiving tailored assistance or in the residential accounts deferring payments, as at the last day of the reporting month.
+This indicator should be reported into two subsets: a) The average arrears of residential accounts that owe less than \$300 as at the last day of the reporting monthb) The average arrears of residential accounts that owe greater than or equal to \$300 as at the last day of the reporting month.
 Note: These are the same accounts as referred to in AS120(a) and AS120(b).
-AR081 Average total arrears of other small business accounts with arrears (\$) Reported separately for electricity and gas, the average total arrears of other small business accounts with arrears - that are not included in the small business accounts receiving payment assistance or in the small business accounts which have deferred payments, as at the last day of the reporting month.
+A AR081 Average total arrears of other small business accounts with arrears (\$) Reported separately for electricity and gas, the average total arrears of other small business accounts with arrears - that are not included in the small business accounts receiving payment assistance or in the small business accounts which have deferred payments, as at the last day of the reporting month.
 This indicator should be reported into two subsets: a) The average arrears of small business accounts that owe less than \$300 as at the last day of the reporting month b) The average arrears of small business accounts that owe greater than or equal to \$300 as at the last day of the reporting month.
+Note: Small business accounts are those consuming less than 40 MWh of electricity or 1,000 GJ of gas a year.
+These are the same accounts as referred to in AS121(a) and AS121(b).